21fa-cit591/recitation8/README.md

 # Recitation 6
-### October 21, 2021
+### November 4, 2021
 ## Topics to Recap
 - Exceptions
 - JUnit Tests
 - HashMaps

 ## Examples for Recap
-- Implement the function removeEvens() below that takes as input an integer array nums and outputs an integer array which is, as the function name suggests, a copied version of nums without any even valued entries.
-For example, if we have the input ```[1,2,3,4,5,6]```, the output would be ```[1,3,5]```.
-- Write a method ```max``` that returns the maximum int value in the 2d int array.
-- Write a method ```sum``` that returns the average of the 2d int array.
+- Writing a JUnit test suite for our good friend `PositiveInteger.java`.

 ## Recitation Problem Set

 ### Background

-Please pull this week's recitation assignment into your IDE from this GitHub repo.
+Please pull this week's recitation assignment into your IDE from [this GitHub repo](https://github.com/21fa-cit591/recitation8).

 In the project, you will see the file `Fraction.java`.
-This declares the `Fraction` class, which is used to represent a fraction whose numerator and denominator are integers.
+This declares the `Fraction` class, which (once completed) can be used to represent a fraction whose numerator and denominator are integers.
 The fraction can be proper or improper, and does not need to be reduced.

 `Fraction` has the following methods (DO NOT COMPLETE THESE YET):